plpxsk/utility-sas-macros/README.md

 	options mprint;

-(In older versions, this was included in the macro itself, but it has been decided to remove this).
+*In older versions, this was included in the macro itself, but it has been decided to remove this.*